 Maureen Vissat, assistant professor of art, has a tradition of leading a group of students to Italy to study Renaissance art.
-To learn more about her most recent trip, and read journal entries made by the students during the trip, please view the flipbook version of the Fall/Winter 2011 Forward alumni magazine.
+To learn more, and read journal entries made by the students during one such trip, please view the flipbook version of the Fall/Winter 2011 Forward alumni magazine.

 "The opportunity to go to Paris has always been a dream of mine.
 So when I saw the flyer posted at Seton Hill University I knew this was my chance to fulfill that dream.
 Being a student in the ADP program the trip to Paris gave me an opportunity to spend time with traditional students and French Professor Dr. Chossat.

 The first day after a long, tiring, flight we visited Cathedral at Notre Dame.
 Its beautiful stained-glass windows and unique stone structure was inspirational and verified that I had actually done it, I made it to Paris!